SolaceDev/solace-dev-tutorials/src/pages/tutorials/openmama/installation-linux.md

 ---
 layout: tutorials
 title: Installation on Linux
-summary: This tutorial shows you how to get the Solace OpenMAMA bridge installed on Linux
+summary: This tutorial shows you how to get the Solace OpenMAMA bridge installed on Linux.
 icon: I_linux.svg
 links:
     - label: feedback